ldcas-uc3m/TFM/parts/state_of_the_art.typ

 YAZE-AG @YAZESim just implement interrupts as described.
 On the other hand, ISAs that give the manufacturer flexibility to implement its features, like the RISC-V ISA, varie more.
-While SAILATOR @Cano2025SAILATOR, based on SAIL's RISC-V ISA definition @SailRISCV#footnote[SAIL @SAIL is a definition language for ISAs, that also can generate a simulator from the definition.] implements the registers described in @subsec:interrupt-handling and bundles its own kernel to handle traps, Spike @SpikeRISCV, one the reference RISC-V simulators, supports Core Local Interrupt (CLINT) controller @CLINT, and implements the relevant CSRs
+While SAILATOR @Cano2025SAILATOR, based on SAIL's RISC-V ISA definition#footnote[SAIL @SAIL is a definition language for ISAs, that also can generate a simulator from the definition.] @SailRISCV implements the registers described in @subsec:interrupt-handling and bundles its own kernel to handle traps, Spike @SpikeRISCV, one the reference RISC-V simulators, supports Core Local Interrupt (CLINT) controller @CLINT, and implements the relevant CSRs